Hackthebox Routerspace Writeup

 ff02::1 ip6-allnodes

-Let's try command injection
+Let’s try command injection with id.

-But it's reflected
+But it’s reflected the same string.

 RCE

-Now let's try to do some basic
+Now let’s try to do some basic method to bypass the filter.

-in front of command
+I simply add \n in front of command.

 POST /api/v4/monitoring/router/dev/check/deviceAccess HTTP/1.1